Bad Hair Days: An Anxiety Acceptance Metaphor

 Stepping Back: What This Means for Anxiety

-You might complain that these stray hairs are ruining your life and that, if only your hairs could rest in the right place, life would be so much easier.
-You'd even say to your therapist that, “These damn out-of-place hairs are destroying my life!”
+You might complain that these stray hairs are ruining your life and that, if only your hairs could follow instructions, life would be so much easier.
+You'd say to your therapist, “These damn out-of-place hairs are destroying my life!”

 But would that be entirely accurate?

-Is it really the stray hairs that are causing all your woes, or would it be your refusal to tolerate less than perfect—even one hair being slightly out of place?
+Is it really the stray hairs that are causing all your woes, or would it be your refusal to tolerate even one hair being slightly out of place?

 Imagine now what would happen if you were willing to walk around with the occasional strands sticking up or maybe even falling across your forehead.
-Imagine if sometimes you could tolerate a bad hair day (gasp).
-Just imagine what your relationship with suffering might be if you were willing to adjust your zero-tolerance rule by being willing to accept your hair woes.
-You wouldn’t love it, but through your willingness to have this problem be, you’d see that you had much more time and energy to do, well, basically anything other than worry about your hair.
+Imagine if sometimes you could tolerate a bad hair day.
+Just imagine what your relationship with suffering might be if you were willing to adjust your zero-tolerance rule.
+You wouldn’t love it, but through your willingness to have this problem be, you’d reserve your time and energy for things other than worrying about your hair.

-When we identify our uncomfortable thoughts or feelings and decide that we simply cannot have them, we then work hard to push them away.
-Knowing from our previous experiences that getting rid of them is usually not possible, we find ourselves in a time-draining, energy-sucking fight that can make what we’re going through much worse than it has to be.
+When we identify our uncomfortable thoughts or feelings and decide that we simply cannot have them, we work hard to push them away.
+This is not easily done and we find ourselves in a time-draining, energy-sucking fight that can make things much worse.

 Once we become willing to accept these unwanted aspects of ourselves, we can find that our relationship with suffering can change.